funilrys/PyFunceble/docs/usage/from-a-terminal.rst

 """""""""""""
 .. versionadded:: 3.3.3

-Activates or disables the decoding of RPZ policies from each given input files.
+Activates or disables the decoding of RPZ policies from each given input source (:code:`-f`).

+When you are validating a fully complainant `RPZ`_ (Response Policy zone) source you will also need to use `--wildcard <index.html#wildcard>`_ argument or you will get a lot of :code:`INVALID` results.

 **Default value:** :code:`rpz: False`